iamalpha-j/iamalpha-j/README.md

 - 👋 Hi, I’m @iamalpha-j
-- 👀 I’m interested in Information Security
+- 👀 I’m interested in Information/Cyber Security
-- 🌱 I’m currently learning Ethical hacking
+- 🌱 I’m currently learning Ethical hacking, pen testing & more.
-- 💞️ I’m looking to collaborate on information security, cyber security, python programers
+- 💞️ I’m looking to collaborate with information security & cyber security peronnels
-- 📫 How to reach me ...
+- 📫 How to reach me https://twitter.com/iamalpha_j

 <!---
 iamalpha-j/iamalpha-j is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.